 Transferable skills include: communication skills, ability to work in a group or on one's own, management of time, use of computers and other technology, the application of calculations.
 (In fact, the discipline of regularly attending and contributing to classes exercises the transferable skills of self-management and time management.)
 Each module specification provides examples of transferable skills covered within its learning outcomes.
 Students are encouraged to write about their experiences in practice by recording them in their student portfolio.
-This portfolio, which also serves as a Personal Development Plan, is a repository of acquired knowledge and personal reflection and its careful completion provides a valuable learning tool throughout the programmes [Introduction to Engineering Design and Practice (L4), Business and Research Development (L5), Industrial Placement (L6), Inter-professional Studies in Engineering (L6), Employability and Entrepreneurship (L7)].
+This portfolio, which also serves as a Personal Development Plan, is a repository of acquired knowledge and personal reflection and its careful completion provides a valuable learning tool throughout the programmes [Introduction to Engineering Design and Practice (L4), Business and Research Development (L5), Industrial Placement (L6), Inter-professional Studies in Engineering (L6), Employability and

+Entrepreneurship (L7)].
 Information within the portfolio often helps to provide the evidence to allow the student to demonstrate competence in a learning outcome.
 The portfolio completion process is designed to develop critical faculties, self-awareness, problem solving, team working, autonomy, academic writing and reflective capacity (see also section on Assessment and Student Portfolio).

-The first year (Level 4) modules comprise a set of building blocks that introduce students to the range of subject knowledge, understanding (e.g.: Engineering Mathematics, Electrical Science, Mechanical Science, and Construction Technology 1), and practical skills (e.g.: Introduction to Engineering Design and Practice) required throughout the programme.
+The first year (Level 4) modules comprise a set of building blocks that introduce students to the range of subject knowledge, understanding (e.g.: Engineering Mathematics, Electrical Science, Mechanical Science, and Laboratory Methods and Materials), and practical skills (e.g.: Introduction to Engineering Design and Practice) required throughout the programme.
 Subjects are approached from a perspective of practical problem-solving underpinned by theoretical understanding of professional knowledge.
 Skills development is not confined within modular parameters and students are expected, progressively, to participate in their own learning.

-In the second year (Level 5) modules cover subjects of a more complex and specialist nature (e.g.: Engineering and Mechanism Dynamics and Engineering Design, Electrical Power Engineering, and Renewable energy) involving appraisal of practical situations, more complex options and computer-based modelling.
+In the second year (Level 5) modules cover subjects of a more complex and specialist nature (e.g.: Further Engineering Mathematics and Instrumentation and Control Systems Engineering) involving appraisal of practical situations, more complex options and computer-based modelling.
 These require students to prepare for lectures and tutorials and are backed up by the Business and Research Development module that assists in linking and aiding coherence across the programme.

-Level 6 modules bring students into a range of challenging opportunities that enables them to demonstrate their achievement in variable option analysis and assessment (e.g.: Inter-Professional Studies in Engineering), independent learning, critical analysis and synthesis skills (e.g.: Individual Project (Honours), Dissertation, or Industrial Placement), and cognate professional knowledge (e.g.: Modern Methods of Construction, Wind Turbine Design and Analysis).
+Level 6 modules bring students into a range of challenging opportunities that enables them to demonstrate their achievement in variable option analysis and assessment (e.g.: Inter-Professional Studies in Engineering), independent learning, critical analysis and synthesis skills (e.g.: Individual Project (Honours), Dissertation, or Industrial Placement), and cognate professional knowledge (e.g.: Electronics, Design and Testing).